Last Modified Date: 14 Aug 2019

 - Tableau Server

 Google SheetsTo connect to Google Sheets data sources, use the native connector in Tableau Desktop.
 For more information, see Tableau Desktop Product Help: Google Sheets.

 In older versions, use a Web Data Connector to create a custom connection.
 For more information, see Web Data Connector.

-CauseThe ability to connect directly to Google Drive data sources is not currently built into Tableau Desktop.
+CauseThe ability to connect directly to Google Drive data sources was added in Tableau Desktop 2019.1.

 Additional InformationFor more information about Web Data Connector, see Tableau Community: Web Data Connector in the Community Forums.

 A live connection to Google Sheets will result in a prompt for the Google Sheets username and password when opening the workbook even when the workbook is shared with a recipient to view with Tableau Reader, unless the user already is signed into the same Google account on the computer being used to view the workbook.

-When a Tableau Desktop workbook is connected to a data extract of the Google Sheets data source, opening the workbook does not require a Google log-in - unless the data extract is refreshed.
+When a Tableau Desktop workbook is connected to a data extract of a Google Sheets data source, opening the workbook does not require a Google log-in.
+Refreshing the extract does require a Google log in.

 Thank you for providing your feedback on the effectiveness of the article.